zengmint/radio-carton/README.md

 We appreciate any contributions to the Radio Cartón project!
 You can contribute in the following ways:

 - Development: If you have ideas for new features or improvements, you can submit your proposals through pull requests.
-- Financial support: If you wish to support the project financially, you can do so through donations on the X platform.
+- Financial support: If you wish to support the project financially, you can do so through donations on the DOGE Wallet ----> DDdaWrmtAaeJ19LopejA1VpqYMwi8ZuoEk